 All boys are expected to return to the boarding house no later than 17h00 the evening prior to the start of the new term.
 During the term, Boarders may return by 17h30 on Sunday or by 07h00 on Monday mornings.
 The Boarding House will be closed at 11h30 on the last day of every term.
 Please ensure that your sons are both collected and dropped off at school timeously as this can add unnecessary stress to their lives, particularly at the beginning and the end of a term, when they are already feeling rather vulnerable.

-Should parents or boarders prefer to make use of fax or e-mail facilities for communication with each other, these are available.
+Should parents or boarders prefer to make use of e-mail facilities for communication with each other, these are available.

 Boys may bring a few of their favourite books back to the boarding house and we encourage each boy to have a Bible.
 A dedicated 15 minutes quiet time before lights out, encourages our boys to read.
 Parents are requested to sign the books to signify their approval of this reading material.
 Boys are encouraged to use our library facilities.
 The Witness newspaper is also made available each day.